NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 ## Kestrel Compute Nodes

+There are two general types of compute nodes on Kestrel: CPU nodes and GPU nodes.
+These nodes can be further broken down into four categories, listed on the [Kestrel System Configuration Page](https://www.nrel.gov/hpc/kestrel-system-configuration.html).

+### CPU Nodes
-The [Kestrel system configuration page](https://www.nrel.gov/hpc/kestrel-system-configuration.html) lists the four categories that Kestrel nodes exhibit based on their hardware features.
-In summary, standard compute nodes on Kestrel have 104 cores and 248GB of usable RAM.
-256 of those nodes have a 1.7 TB NVMe local disk.
-There are also 10 bigmem nodes with 2 TB of RAM and 5.8 TB NVMe local disk.
+Standard CPU-based compute nodes on Kestrel have 104 cores and 248GB of usable RAM.
+256 of those nodes have a 1.7TB NVMe local disk.
+There are also 10 bigmem nodes with 2TB of RAM and 5.8TB NVMe local disk.

 ### GPU Nodes
-Kestrel has 132 GPU nodes with 4 NVIDIA H100 GPUs, each with 80 GB memory.
-These have Dual socket AMD Genoa 64-core processors (128 cores total) with 360 GB of usable RAM.
-The GPU nodes also have 3.25 TB of NVMe local disk.
+Kestrel has 132 GPU nodes with 4 NVIDIA H100 GPUs, each with 80GB memory.
+These have Dual socket AMD Genoa 64-core processors (128 cores total) with 360GB of usable RAM.
+The GPU nodes also have 3.25TB of NVMe local disk.

 ### Using Node Local Storage

-To use local disk on the nodes that have it available, use the `$TMPDIR` environment variable.
-On nodes without local disk, writing here will consume RAM.
-To request nodes with local disk, use the `--tmp` option in your job submission script. (e.g. `--tmp=1600000`).
+The majority of CPU nodes do not have local disk storage, but there are 256 nodes with fast local NVMe drives for temporary storage by jobs with high disk I/O requirements.
+To request nodes with local disk, use the `--tmp` option in your job submission script (e.g. `--tmp=1600000`).
+When your job is allocated nodes with local disk, the storage may then be accessed inside the job by using the `$TMPDIR` environment variable as the path.
+Be aware that on nodes without local disk, writing to `$TMPDIR` will consume RAM, reducing the available memory for running processes.

 Note that all of the Bigmem and H100 GPU nodes have real local disk.

 ## Partitions